CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 Note: Vehicle parts requiring other parts is defined by setting a `requires_flag` field with the flag requirement (i.e. the `ON_ROOF` flag contains the field `"requires_flag": "ROOF"`).

+- ```ABSTRACTED_AIRCRAFT``` This vehicle part makes the vehicle an abstracted aircraft (any flying vehicle without real-world equivalent).
+It will be able to fly in a manner similar to most of these flying vehicles.
 - ```ADVANCED_PLANTER``` This planter doesn't spill seeds and avoids damaging itself on non-diggable surfaces.
 - ```AIRCRAFT_REPAIRABLE_NOPROF``` Allows the player to safely remove part from an aircraft without any proficiency.
 - ```AISLE_LIGHT``` This part lightens up surroundings.